yohasebe/fzf-alfred-workflow/README.md

 The search key is automatically recorded in a file named `fzf-search-history.txt` in the workflow data directory.
 A search is recorded when you *choose* one of its results, not while you are typing it, so the history holds searches that actually led somewhere rather than every prefix along the way.
 Repeating a search moves it back to the top of the list instead of adding a second copy.

-If "Recent Searches" is enabled, opening the search with an empty query lists these entries directly.
-Choosing one fills it into the search field so it runs again.
+Past searches are listed by the `fzf-history` command below, which is where all of them live: typing `fzf` offers it alongside `FZF Search`.

 ### Using keyword

 The `fzf-history` command reads this file and allows you to select one of your previous searches and repeat it.
+Selecting an entry runs that search straight away.
+Repeated searches are collapsed into a single entry showing when you last made it, so a history file written by an earlier version, which recorded every keystroke, still reads as a list of searches.

 ### Using user-specified hotkey